zevbo/Portfolio/README.md

 **Small Projects**:

-Honestly, sometimes all I want to do is write a short program to play a game or something, which I will generally write in Racket.
+Sometimes all I want to do is write a short program to play a game or something, which I will generally write in Racket.
 A couple of fun examples are a connect 4 game with adjustable size (https://github.com/zevbo/Random-Racket-Stuff/blob/master/Adjustable%20Connect%204.rkt), a sudoko solver (https://github.com/zevbo/Random-Racket-Stuff/blob/master/sudokuSolver.rkt), and a program to show how images transform moving at relativistic speeds (https://github.com/zevbo/Java-Stuffs/blob/master/Modern%20Shapes/ModernShapes.java).